-- You must have a valid season pass or day ticket, and it must be visible.
+- All uphill skiers and riders are required to a valid season pass or day ticket, and it must be visible.
 If you do not intend to ride a lift at any point during the day, you can purchase an Uphill Access day ticket for $10 at Guest Services.

-- Ski Patrol clears the mountain of all guests and employees at the end of operating hours everyday.
-If you are on the mountain at this time you will be required to ski down.
+- Ski Patrol clears the mountain of all guests and employees at the end of operating hours every day.
+If you are on the mountain at this time you will be asked to ski down.